lmuntaner/tech-introduction-product-people/docs/README.md

 I have chosen specifically web development because it's probably the closest topic to most people.
 It is also broader enough that it can cover most of the important topics.

 After this reading you should be familiar with most of the concepts that you might hear managing or helping an engineering team.
-Except the concepts specifics to programming.

 ## Audience

 People working in the tech industry without any technical background.

-It could be Product Managers, Product Owners, Designers, ... that work closely with an engineering team.
+Product Managers, Product Owners, Designers, ... that work closely with an engineering team.

-The technologies use will vary from the ones explained in these notes, but the concepts will be very similar.
+The technologies used in your team might vary from the ones explained in these notes, but the concepts will be very similar.

 ## This is NOT